 Do not rely entirely on electronic devices.
 While smartphones are great with all the amazing features, you cannot expect the batteries to last all day or to have mobile phone reception up in the mountains.
 Carrying printed copies of directions and maps is highly recommended.
 They have different options for GPS devices, so I suggest do your research before spend a couple hundred dollars on this.

 Garmin Foretrex 401:I bought my Garmin Foretrex 401 GPS device from REI few months ago and I like it.
 You will probably need to spend some time trying to figure out how to use it before you go on a hike where you will need it.But the battery life is good, it has lots of features.
 It costs around $170 so it is expensive.
 You can record the hiking path and follow it on your way back so you wont get lost.

 It is not much fun if you lose your way in the wilderness and your phone dies.
 You can find a battery pack (power bank) that has a solar panel on it for about $20 on Amazon.
 Charge your battery pack before you leave from home and let it charge all day when you are hiking.

 Allimity solar charger:This comes with a 10,000mAh battery, a solar panel that charges the battery, 1 input USB port to charge the battery, 2 output USB ports to charge mobile devices such as phones and tablets, ipads, 2 flashlights that are really bright and a compass.
 I have been using mine for almost a year and I am very satisfied with the product.
 It takes a long time to charge, so charge it overnight.
 There is a LED light indicator to let you know that it is completely charged.
 I charge it before I leave and hang it on my backpack so it continues charging while I hike.
-Here is the link to the product on Amazon website.
+Click on the link that says "Solar Power Bank" to see some.